exercism/julia/exercises/concept/robot-revolution/.docs/instructions.md

 # Instructions

-Your working for a robotics startup which is developing a simple robot as a proof-of-concept.
+You are working for a robotics startup which is developing a simple robot as a proof-of-concept.
 You have been tasked with providing some functionality to control the motion of the robot.

 ## 1. Orient the Robot

-The robot has three markers, which are 1 unit of distance from its center, to keep track of its orientation and extension.
+To keep track of the robot's orientation and extension, it has three markers which are 1 unit of distance from its center.
 To initialize its position, we need to take the three directional vectors, normalize them, and put them in a matrix.

 Implement the `orientrobot(vectors)` function, which takes a vector of three vectors.